MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 > [!NOTE]
 > If you're prompted for a password, use the default password "123456".

-To sign your app for distribution, see [Sign your Windows app package](desktop-to-uwp-signing.md).
+To sign your app for distribution, see [Distribute your Windows Desktop Bridge app](desktop-to-uwp-distribute.md).

 **Videos**